berilserbest/berilserbest-DSA210-Project-MenstrualCycleAndStudyFocusCorrelation/README.md

 - [Data Analysis](#data-analysis)

 # Project Overview
 I am Beril Nur Serbest, a Computer Science and Engineering student in Sabancı University.
 I am making  this project for DSA210 couse.
-This study focuses on examining how different phases of menstrual cycle influence study focus among female students in Turkey.
-By analyzing self tracked data collected with Google Forms, this study aims to observe cognitive focus and learning efficiency patterns accross different menstrual phases.
+This study focuses on examining how different phases of menstrual cycle influence study focus among female students.
+By analyzing self tracked data collected with Google Forms and Beije application, this study aims to observe cognitive focus and learning efficiency patterns accross different menstrual phases.

 # Motivation
 Menstrual cycle periods can effect physical activity levels, mood and cognitive performance due to hormonal fluctuations and physical pains which can influence the study habbits and focus of a person.
 Understanding the relation between menstrual cycle and stdy focus can help female strudents: